adam-zakaria/twitch_detection/README.md

     * Interested in applying a color match
     * The white on the yellow white background is really hard to detect.
 However, I might've chosen bad frames, I want to try the duration of the medal and see if any detections are made.
     * So let's try tesseract on the whole duration.
 Let's get even more than we need.
+# Current
+* time_range is working: tested in time range, out of time range. there are a lot of ways it can be messed up though.
+It's hard to come up with a test case. we want a detection...maybe between 5-6AM we run the rest? i.e. python main.py detect && python main.py filter_and_extract && python main.py concat I'm at least partially suspicious of this time based approach..let's try it.
+And we'll do small test cases. i.e. we can do it for an hour. we can also do it 1 minute to evaluate what happens (i.e. confirm good prints happen) download 08:00-04:00 detect, extract, concat, post, 4:01

+So maybe this needs a main loop which decides what to do depending on what it is?